Embeddings

 - Set the API key as an environment variable for convenience:

-You can run the embeddings by either using the official voyageai Python package or HTTP requests, as described below.
+You can obtain the embeddings by either using the official voyageai

-Voyage Python package
+Voyage Python Package

 The voyageai